But that’s not what he finds when he looks outside.

 “Okay.
 Where’s my backpack?”

 “In the laundry room.
-You can remove your clothes from the dryer and take them to the bedroom — and your shoes, too; they are on the floor on top of the heat vents so they would dry.
-You can use the dining room table to do your homework.”
+You can remove your clothes from the dryer and take them to the bedroom — and your shoes, too; they are on the floor on top of the heat vents.
+You can check them to make sure they are dry.
+And, you can use the dining room table to do your homework.”

 “Thanks.
 I like doing homework.
 Even Geometry, which is my toughest class.”
 Adam looked at me and shrugged his shoulders.